 - Disseminate about the training package, upgraded tools and replication guidelines, through online communication and other means at the regional and European level.

 The online platform will offer a brand-new course to equip beneficiaries with all knowledge and tools based on behavioural science, data science and psychological and creative learning research.
+The online course will go live on 11th October 2021.

 Partners will analyse the existing corpus of tools used by programmes for perpetrators and support services for victims (e.g. IMPACT toolkit, ASAP Protocol for multi-agency cooperation, and relevant resources and practices used during programmes) and adapt the content to include detecting and addressing cyberviolence and stalkerware.